dougeby/IntuneDocs/intune/android-enroll.md

 ## Enable enrollment of Android for Work devices

 To enable management of the work profile on devices that [support Android for Work](https://support.google.com/work/android/answer/6174145?hl=en&ref_topic=6151012), you must add an Android for Work binding to Intune.
-To enroll devices that support Android for Work but were previously enrolled as regular Android devices, users must unenroll the devices and then re-enroll them.
+To enroll devices that support Android for Work but were previously enrolled as regular Android devices, you must unenroll the devices and then re-enroll them.

 ## Add Android for Work binding for Intune